meijun/calabash/README.md

 ## Hints

-After the states determined, all the chosen states and Diamond form a graph, and the total power is the number of spanning trees (treating the weight of an edge as the number of the edges), which can be found in O(N<sup>3</sup>) time by Matrix Tree Theorem.
+After the states determined, all the chosen states and Diamond form a graph, and the total power can be found in O(N<sup>3</sup>) time by [Matrix Tree Theorem](http://people.reed.edu/~davidp/412/handouts/matrix-tree.pdf).

-The tractable exact solver maybe doesn't exist.
-We can employ variant approximation methods.
-The following is some ideas.
+The tractable exact solver may not exist.
+We can employ various approximation methods.
+The following are some ideas.

 ### Randomized Algorithms